swaroopar/inprogress-engineer/docs/javascript/modules.md

 This specification was created by the ECMA for supported modules (multi-file) scripts in browser.

-:::important
+:::danger[Naming Convention]
-in case of ES Module, it called just `module`.
+In case of ES Module, it called just `module`.
 That's also why the files have extension `mjs` and also package.json have type value as `module` or `commonjs`.
 :::

 ## Type Field in Package.json